drishans/GL_Fest/README.txt

 Recent changes:
-   create lake - map water texture simple cel shader applied to screen removed objects - cause display error skybox can be swapped to night with F5
+   create lake - map water texture simple cel shader applied to screen removed objects causing display error skybox can be swapped to night with F5

 Build and run with this: